wangtianxia-sjtu/SE100-Homework/README.md

     * Useful wheels

         In Vue.js, many useful features or wheels are integrated, which can accelerate my development process if I can have a full command of it (not yet).
 For example, the feature 'v-' is a powerful tool, which can save me a lot of codes if I can use it properly.
+    * Rich Documentation

+        Vue.js has an official Chinese website, which contains a detailed tutorial of Vue.js.
+The official tutorial can serve as a powerful tool when someone is learning such front-end techhnologies.
 * Disadvantages

     * Steep learing curve at beginning

         A relatively easy way to use Vue.js is to simply include it in the html file.
 Even so, it is hard for me to get used to it (compared with raw html+js).
 If someone install Vue.js using npm and webpack, he might be scared by so many folders and files pre-installed in the project.
 It takes time to get used to this new technology stack and I am still at this stage.
+    * Performance (still have doubt)

+        This disadvantage is just a personal feeling and almost no one has raised similar issue in Vue.js community.
+When I was migrating my Word Ladder project to Vue.js, I found it really slow when compiling the js file which contains the whole dictionary.
+Maybe it was because I simply stored the dictionary in a js array.
+However, by using raw html+js, there's no such problem.